Do I

 from being consumed by the debt or liability.

-creditor protection afforded by tenancy by the entirety can backfire
+creditor protection afforded by tenancy by the entirety can backfire if the

 non-debtor spouse dies first.
 In other